 Analysis of DNA results and the tracing of associated family (one branch/ surname) - £120

-With Waymark Genealogy, you can book research time at a local or national archive, library, museum or cemetery, chargeable by the hour.
+With Waymark Genealogy you can book research time at a local or national archive, library, museum or cemetery; this time is chargeable by the hour.
 You may just want one document (or headstone) looked at or a larger project completed, we can advise on what documents might be available to help you advance your research.

 You can decide whether you would like original documents to be copied, photographed and/ or transcribed.
 You may be able to specify the exact document you wish us to locate or it may that you have a specific objective but are not sure what sources may be available to complete the task, we can help.